useblocks/sphinx-needs/docs/directives/needuml.rst

 `Sphinxcontrib-PlantUML <https://github.com/sphinx-contrib/plantuml/>`_.
 So it allows to define PlantUML diagrams.

-But it supports `Jinja <https://jinja.palletsprojects.com/>`_ statements, which allows to use loops, if-clauses, and it injects data from need-objects.
+But gives you access to need object data by supporting `Jinja <https://jinja.palletsprojects.com/>`_ statements, which allows you to use loops, if-clauses, and it injects data from need-objects.

 |ex|

 .. code-block:: rst

    .. needuml::
-      :scale: 50%
-      :align: center

       class "{{needs['FEATURE_1'].title}}" {
         implement